jbakic/Shielded.Gossip/README.md

 [Shielded STM library](https://github.com/jbakic/Shielded) and uses a gossip protocol for synchronizing between servers.

-*The library is still a work in progress, but should be ready for use.
+*The library is still a work in progress.
 I would be grateful if you report any issues you encounter while using it.*

-It can be used to easily implement a distributed cache, or any kind of distributed database.
-It does not provide storage, it is meant to be combined with an external system for persistency, like a traditional relational DB.
-If the external storage supports consistent transactions, you will only need the eventually consistent features of this library.
+It can be used to implement a distributed cache, or any kind of distributed database.
+It does not provide storage - it is meant to be combined with an external system for persistency, like a traditional relational DB.

 ## Basics